DSmidge/eyga-backup/README.md

 Uploads databases and user file diffs to Google Drive.
 In my case full backup of user files takes too much space.
 Run googledrive.py manually once to set the credentials.

-Some performance improvements could be made - check TODO at the end of Python files.

 Installation and configuration:
 - install p7zip-full package